Bring Medicare Home! You earned it

 CAN THIS BE DONE?

-Moreover, the Pentagon’s TRICARE and the VA Departments reimburse thousands of U.S. military retirees who live in the Philippines.
+Moreover, the Pentagon’s TRICARE and VA Department's health coverage reimburse 30 thousand U.S. military retirees who live in the Philippines.

 ACTIONS SPEAK LOUDER:

-With the budget crisis we face, our proposal deserves the support of your two senators, congress member and the president.
-Write them at their websites:
+With the pandemic recovery and budget crisis we face, our proposal deserves the support of your U.S. Representative and two Senators.
+E-mail them on their websites' contact page.

 Former PH President Fidel V. Ramos partnered with US Medicare PH leaders in May 2011.